 Please do not remove items from this bin.

 Have a Question?
 Visit Recycle My Electronics or tweet @SustainableMoCo

 Battery Recycling Program

 The Sustainability Office has teamed up with Raw Materials Company Inc. (RMC) to bring an on-campus battery recycling program.
-All students, staff and faculty as encourage to bring their used batteries to any of the specified locations listen below and we will ensure they are properly recycled.
+All students, staff and faculty are encouraged to bring their used batteries to any of the specified locations listed below and we will ensure they are properly recycled.

 - 9 Volt